-I’ve been thinking about the reason why doctors and clinics switch EMR / EHR.
-Of course, there is no single answer, but in all my interactions with people that have wanted to switch (Providers, Doctors, Administrators, Office Managers, Front Desk personnel, Billers), two things stand out.
+I’ve been thinking about the reason why doctors and clinics switch to EMR / EHR.
+Of course, there is no single answer, but in all my interactions with people who have wanted to switch (Providers, Doctors, Administrators, Office Managers, Front Desk personnel, Billers), two things stand out.

 1. Customer Service

 and – a few other reasons, such as – wanting to dump aging old computer servers and client-server EMR in favor of web-based EMR, web-based EHR, Cloud EMR, and other such technologies, etc.